-- kotti.includes
+- pyramid.includes

 - kotti.available\types

 - kotti.base\includes

 - kotti.configurators

-kotti.includes
+pyramid.includes

-kotti.includes defines a list of hooks that will be called by Kotti when it starts up.
+pyramid.includes defines a list of hooks that will be called when your Kotti app starts up.
 This gives the opportunity to third party packages to add registrations to the Pyramid Configurator API in order to configure views and more.

-As an example, we'll add the kotti\twitter extension to add a Twitter profile widget to the right column of all pages.
+Here's an example.
+Let's install the kotti\twitter extension and add a Twitter profile widget to the right column of all pages.
 First we install the package from PyPI: